How to Build ClickHouse on Linux

 - RISC-V 64 (experimental)

-The following tutorial is based on Ubuntu Linux.
-With appropriate changes, it should also work on any other Linux distribution.
-The minimum recommended Ubuntu version for development is 22.04 LTS.
+The following tutorial is based on Ubuntu Linux but it should also work on any other Linux distribution with appropriate changes.
+The minimum recommended Ubuntu version for development is 24.04 LTS.

 Install Prerequisites